What is adrenoleukodystrophy?

 Adrenoleukodystrophy (ALD) refers to several different inherited conditions that affect the nervous system and adrenal glands.
-Other names for it are adrenomyeloneuropathy, childhood cerebral ALD, and Schilder-Addison Complex.
+The three major categories of ALD are childhood cerebral ALD, adrenomyelopathy, and Addison’s disease.

 The gene that causes ALD was identified in 1993.
-It occurs in about 1 in 20,000 people and mainly affects men.
-Women can carry ALD without having any symptoms.
+According to the Oncofertility Consortium, ALD occurs in about 1 in 20,000 to 50,000 people and mainly affects men.
+Women with the gene tend to be asymptomatic or mildly symptomatic, meaning there are no symptoms or very few symptoms.
 The symptoms, treatments, and prognosis of ALD vary depending on which type is present.
-ALD is not curable, but the progression can be slowed in some cases.
+ALD is not curable, but doctors can sometimes slow its progression.

-Childhood cerebral ALD mainly affects children who are between 4 and 10 years old.
-It can progress rapidly if the condition is not found early enough.
+- Childhood cerebral ALD mainly affects children between 3 and 10 years old.
+It progresses very rapidly and causes severe disability and even death.

-Adrenomyelopathy primarily affects male adults.
-It is milder than childhood cerebral ALD.
-It also progresses slowly in comparison.
+- Adrenomyelopathy primarily affects adult men.
+It’s milder than childhood cerebral ALD.
+It also progresses slowly by comparison.

-Addison’s disease is the third type of ALD.
-It is also known adrenal insufficiency.
+- Addison’s disease is also known as adrenal insufficiency.
 Addison’s disease occurs when your adrenal glands don’t make enough hormones.

-The adrenoleukodystrophy protein (ALDP) helps your body break down very long chain fatty acids (VLCFA).
-When this doesn’t happen, the fatty acids build up inside your body instead.
-This can harm the outer layer of the cells in your spinal cord, brain, adrenal glands, and testes.
+The adrenoleukodystrophy protein (ALDP) helps your body break down very long chain fatty acids (VLCFAs).
+If the protein doesn’t do its job, the fatty acids build up inside your body.
+This can harm the outer layer of cells in your:

 People with ALD have mutations in the gene that makes ALDP.
-Their bodies do not make enough ALDP.
+Their bodies don’t make enough ALDP.

 Men are typically affected by ALD at an earlier age than women and usually have more severe symptoms.
-ALD affects males more than females because it is X-linked.
-This means that the gene mutation that causes it is on the X chromosome.
-Men only have one X chromosome, while women have two copies of it.
-That means that they can have one normal and one mutant copy of the gene.
+ALD affects males more than females because it is inherited in an X-linked pattern.
+This means that the responsible gene mutation is on the X chromosome.
+Men only have one X chromosome, while women have two.
+Because women have two X chromosomes, they can have one normal gene and one copy with the gene mutation.

-Women with only one copy of the mutation have much milder symptoms than men.
-In some cases they don’t have symptoms at all.
+Women who have only one copy of the mutation have much milder symptoms than men.
+In some cases, women who carry the gene don’t have symptoms at all.
 Their normal copy of the gene makes enough ALDP to help mask their symptoms.
 Most women with ALD have adrenomyelopathy.
 Addison’s disease and childhood cerebral ALD are less common.

 - muscle spasms